-BBA 305 3 credits Advanced Excel for Business Analytics
+BBA 305 - Advanced Excel for Business Analytics (3)

 This course will develop intermediate to advanced Excel skills using an applied focus on different types of decisions one may analyze using spreadsheet capabilities.
 The student will develop knowledge of how to evaluate a business process.
 Additionally, the art of modeling and the process of structuring and analyzing problems so as to develop a rational course of action will be discussed.
 The course includes the use of pivot tables to slice and dice data, and graphs and charts to communicate complex analytics visually.
 In addition, the course integrates advanced topics in business statistics such as linear and multiple regression and forecasting, linear programming, and simulation.

-Prerequisite(s): CTA 226
+Prerequisite: CTA 226.

-BBA 350 3 credits Advanced Statistics for Business Analytics
+BBA 350 - Advanced Statistics for Business Analytics (3)

 Students will acquire knowledge to build statistical models and implement regression analysis in real-world problems from business, economics, and marketing research and consumer behavior.
 Topics include multiple regression models (including first-order, second-order and interaction models with quantitative and qualitative variables), regression pitfalls, and residual analysis.
 Students will acquire skills not only in the mechanics of regression analysis (often by means of a statistical software package) but also in deciding on appropriate models, interpreting results, and diagnosing problems.
-Prerequisite(s): BBA 305 (Advanced Excel for Business Analytics) and MAT 308

-BBA 360 3 credits Forecasting for Business Analytics
+BBA 360 - Forecasting for Business Analytics (3)

 This course provides knowledge of how to choose an appropriate time series forecasting method, fit the model, evaluate its performance, and use it for forecasting.
 The course will focus on the most popular business forecasting methods: regression models, smoothing methods including Moving Average (MA) and Exponential Smoothing, and Autoregressive (AR) models.
 It will also discuss enhancements such as second-layer models and ensembles, and various issues encountered in practice.
-Prerequisite(s): BBA 350 (Advanced Statistics for Business Analytics)

-BBA 370 3 credits Simulation for Business Analytics
+BBA 370 - Simulation for Business Analytics (3)

 This course provides knowledge of how to develop, implement and use simulation methods for business decision making.
 Students will build simulation models to answer practical questions that are motivated by operational business decisions such as determining optimal inventory policies, and deciding staffing levels for an organization.
 The course will utilize Microsoft Excel as well as Excel add-ins as modeling tools.
-Prerequisite(s): BBA 305 (Advanced Excel for Business Analytics)

-BBA 380 3 credits Database Marketing
+BBA 380 - Database Marketing (3)

 In this course students will acquire a comprehensive understanding of how an organization can use its customer data to maximize the value of customer relationships.
 Businesses now have a wide array of tools to convert raw customer transactional data into usable marketing intelligence.
 Companies can identify, profile, analyze, and interact with both current and prospective customers on a personal basis.
 Topics covered include upselling and cross-selling, customer lifetime value, customer segmentation, predictive modeling, RFM analysis, customer loyalty and reward programs, and churn management.
-Prerequisite(s): BMK 305 and BBA 305 (Advanced Excel for Business Analytics)